-LEDU1200 Foundations of Education CL3 L0 CR3 This course investigates the philosophical, historical, and social/ cultural character of education in the United States.
+LEDU1200 Foundations of Education

+This course investigates the philosophical, historical, and social cultural character of education in the United States.
 It examines how schools function organizationally and the motivation for selecting teaching as a profession.
 Students will complete 20 hours of observation/participation in a public school.

-LEDU1300 Introduction to Exceptionalities CL3 L0 CR3 This course will introduce the federal laws that regulate special education, the basic values that underlie supporting students who experience disabilities, and the roles of teacher assistants in supporting those individuals including: the value of inclusion in home, education, work and community life; respect for the inherent worth and dignity of each person.
-Through readings, inclass discussions, lectures, presentations and classroom discussions, teachers and teacher assistants will develop strategies on how to facilitate students' independence, learning, social connections and self-advocacy skills.
-Curriculum will emphasize the philosophical and practical applications of valuing students' abilities and diversity, collaborating with educators and families, supporting classroom teachers and curriculum modifications.
-Topical issues to be explored include: A History of Disability Law; Implementing IDEA's (IDEIA's) Principles in public education; the practical application of these laws in an inclusive instructional setting; effective instructional strategies for curriculum adaptation and delivery within the context planning under IDEA (IDEIA) and Section 504 of the 1973 Rehabilitation Act; rights of teachers, parents and students; inclusion and collaboration.
-Emphasis will be placed upon the most prevalent disabilities, such as learning disabilities, emotional disorders, cognitive impairment, and physical disabilities.
+basic reading, writing, and elementary content area subjects.
+In addition, students will explore how curricula can be used to chal-LEDU1300 Introduction to Exceptionalities (3 Credits) lenge all students and allow them the opportunity to demon-This course will introduce the federal laws that regulate special strate their knowledge and skills.
+Further, this course will provide education, the basic values that underlie supporting students students with knowledge and skills for supporting students with who experience disabilities, and the roles of teacher assistants challenging behaviors, using the framework of positive behavioral in supporting those individuals including: the value of inclusion supports.
+By developing strategies to determine the functions of in home, education, work and community life; respect for the certain behaviors, students will gain new and effective strategies inherent worth and dignity of each person.
+Through readings, infor supporting students who demonstrate challenging behaviors class discussions, lectures, presentations and classroom discusin the classroom.
+These strategies for addressing emotional and sions, teachers and teacher assistants will develop strategies on behavioral issues will also include family, faculty, staff, and comhow to facilitate students' independence, learning, social conmunity resources.
+(Prerequisite: LEDU1300) nections and self-advocacy skills.
+Curriculum will emphasize LEDU2080 Teaching Literature for Children the philosophical and practical applications of valuing students' Across the Curriculum (3 Credits) abilities and diversity, collaborating with educators and families, supporting classroom teachers and curriculum modifications.
+This course explores genres of literature for children in grades K-8 Topical issues to be explored include: A History of Disability Law; with an emphasis on the integration of the language arts across the content areas.
+Discussion and development of thematic units Implementing IDEA's (IDEIA's) Principles in public education; the using a variety of genre is included.
+Extensive reading and cripractical application of these laws in an inclusive instructional tiquing of children's books are required with the aim of developsetting: effective instructional strategies for curriculum adaptaing an appreciation and understanding of the value of children's tion and delivery within the context planning under IDEA (IDEIA) literature in language and literacy development.
+(Prerequisites: and Section 504 of the 1973 Rehabilitation Act; rights of teachers, LEDU1200, LEDU2000) parents and students; inclusion and collaboration.
+Emphasis will be placed upon the most prevalent disabilities, such as learn-